bohdan-holovin/smida-test-project/README.md

 - **Docker**

 ## Architecture
-The application follows a microservice architecture with clear separation of concerns.
+The application follows Model-View-Controller architecture with clear separation of concerns.
 Key components include:
 - **Controllers**: Handle HTTP requests and responses.
 - **Services**: Contain business logic.
 - **Repositories**: Interact with the database.